 Gather the remaining ingredients.

 Heat 2 cups of water in a pan over medium-high heat.
-Once the water comes to a boil, add the beetroot and cook until they are softened (8-10 minutes).
+Once the water comes to a boil, add the beetroots.
+Cover the pan with a lid and cook until they are softened (8-10 minutes).

-Drain the water and add the beetroot to a blender along with ¼ cup of water.
+Drain the water and add the beetroot to a blender or a food processor along with ¼ cup of cold water.
 Blend to make a smooth puree.

 Add 2 cups of chilled plain yogurt to a bowl and whisk it until it is smooth and creamy.

-Add the beetroot puree, salt to taste, 1 teaspoon roasted cumin powder, and 2 teaspoon chopped green chilies and mix well.
+Add the beetroot puree, ½ teaspoon salt, 1 teaspoon roasted cumin powder, and 2 teaspoon finely chopped green chilies to the bowl and mix well.

 Heat 2 tablespoon vegetable oil in a small skillet over medium-high heat.

-Pour the tempering over the raita and stir well.
+Pour the tempering over the beet raita and stir well.
 Serve chilled.

-You can roast the beetroot in an oven or air fryer instead of boiling them.
+You can also roast the beetroots in an oven or air fryer instead of boiling them.

 Add chopped onions, tomatoes, and cucumber to this raita to make it more filling and healthier.

-You can even add grated carrot to this raita for a change of taste and make beetroot carrot raita.
+You can even add raw grated carrot or shredded cabbage to this raita for a change of taste.

 Tempering is optional.
-You can serve the raita without it as well.
+You can serve the beet raita without it as well.
+You can also replace vegetable oil with sesame oil, coconut oil, or ghee.

 Replace peanuts with almonds or cashew nuts for a taste change.